 View IRS Notice 2020-54 for more information on how to report paid sick and family leave.

-Learn more about the Families First Coronavirus Response Act on the DOL’s FAQ page here.
+Additional resources on the Families First Coronavirus Response Act

 Have questions about the Families First Coronavirus Response Act?
+How to claim the tax credit?
 Let’s talk.